coolscode/patches/README.md

 (Note, patches are only suitable for ___twelve-plus___ branch!)
 - Maybe more...

+### LineageOS
+- Adapt to CEZANNE
+- Support screen-off FOD
+- Maybe more...

-First, please synchronize the source code of AOSP-Krypton or PixelExperience-Plus
+First, please synchronize the source code of AOSP-Krypton, PixelExperience-Plus or LineageOS

 ```shell
 cd sourcedirectory